Licensing and reporting

-Cloudhouse's license and reporting features enables you to ensure you are compliant with the terms and conditions of your End User Licensing Terms & Conditions, as well as helping you understand application usage patterns within your business; this includes Information around how many people are using each application, on what OS, when and how often.
+Cloudhouse's license and reporting features enable you to ensure you are compliant with the terms and conditions of your End User Licensing Agreement (EULA), as well as helping you understand application usage patterns within your business.
+This includes information on how many people are using each application, on what OS, when, and how often.

-Please note, while user and machine name information is collected, it is automatically hashed using SHA256 algorithm before it is sent over HTTPS, or written to a file on a local fileshare.
-Hashing the data ensures that it remains private to the customer, and only the customer - no user, or machine identifiable information is ever sent to Cloudhouse in usage data.
+Although user and machine name information are collected, this is automatically hashed using the SHA256 algorithm before it is sent over HTTPS, or written to a file on a local file share.
+Hashing the data ensures it remains private to the customer and only the customer - no user or machine identifiable information is ever sent to Cloudhouse in usage data.

 Deployment Event Reporting

 A deployment reporting event is recorded each time the Cloudhouse.Container.Deployment.exe is triggered, whether by command line, script or deployment tool.
 The Deployment event will attempt to log each deploy and uninstall event up to three times.
 If the connection to the file share or the https://containers.cloudhouse.com fails, the deployment will stop and record an error in the Windows Application log.

 - Deploy type will be either machine or user.

 - Event types will be either deploy or uninstall.

-Note, for a deployment that uses a fileshare to report usage, the path to the fileshare is provided on the command line when the Container is deployed, refer to Deploying Containers for details.
 The reporting location is recorded in the server or desktop's registry and not within the Container's configuration.
 This allows the same Container to be deployed to different servers and desktops, and report usage to different data stores if required.

 Usage Event Reporting